What is Prometheum? How was Prometheum approved by SEC?

 But what exactly does SPBD mean and how exactly does one get authorized for it?
 Why are the big players like Coinbase and Binance not authorized?

 Let’s find out the answers to all of these questions and more in this blog.

 But before we continue, just remember that this blog is not our opinion and is based on what and how the Crypto Community feels.

 What is a Special Purpose Broker-Dealer (SPBD)?

-A Special Purpose Broker-Dealer or SPBD was first introduced in 2020 by the U.S. Securities and Exchange Commission (SEC).
-While traditional broker-dealers and alternative trading systems require Financial Industry Regulatory Authority or FINRA’s approval to trade crypto asset securities but cannot hold them in custody.
+SPBDs are a relatively recent concept introduced by the U.S. Securities and Exchange Commission (SEC) in 2020.
+Traditional broker-dealers and alternative trading systems can trade crypto asset securities but cannot hold them in custody without FINRA's approval.

 What are the requirements to become an SPBD?

 To become a Special Purpose Broker-Dealer (SPBD), certain requirements must be met:

 - The SPBD should be able to access and transfer the crypto asset securities using distributed ledger technology (DLT).